flycheck/flycheck/doc/manual/usage.rst

 1. Run hooks in :el:hook:`flycheck-before-syntax-check-hook`
 2. Clear error information from previous syntax checks.
 3. Select a :term:`suitable syntax checker`.
-See `Syntax checker selection`_, for more information on how syntax checkers are selected.
+See :ref:`syntax-checker-selection`, for more information on how syntax checkers are selected.
 4. Copy the contents of the buffer to be checked to a temporary file.
 5. Run the syntax checker.
 6. Parse the output of the tool, and report all errors and warnings.
-   See `Error Reporting`_, for more information.
+See :ref:`error-reporting`, for more information.
 7. If the buffer can be checked with another syntax checker, continue from step 4, but with the next syntax checker.
 This is called “chaining” of syntax checkers.